jwboelens/expert-octo-waffle/src/posts/goals.md

 ---
-title: Goals
+title: Goals for Q3 2022
-description: List of goals and ideas for the coming 6 months.
+description: List of goals and ideas for Q3 of 2022.
 date: 2022-06-08
 ---